ammarlakho/SPProject/README.md

 _./client IP Port#_

-### IP address of the computer running the server should be provided alongside the port that the server has made available for communication.
+IP = IP address of the computer running the server. <br>
+Port# = The port that the server has made available for communication.

 ### Server

 _./server Port#_

+Port# = The port that the server has made available for communication.

 ## Architecture